 - 1.1.1 RPS Consulting Services Ltd. (RPS) was commissioned by ASH Design + Assessment Ltd (ASH) to undertake UKHab and National Vegetation Classification (NVC) survey of the habitats along the length of the Proposed Development.
-The Proposed Development with relevant survey buffers is provided in Figure 7.4 Habitat Survey Area within Volume 2 of the EIA Report. - 1.1.2 Surveys of a large proportion of the Proposed Development and surrounding ground had previously been undertaken in association with the existing and consented developments in the area, these include: Strathy North Wind Farm; the Dallangwell to Strath Halladale 132 kV trident 'H' wood pole OHL (connecting the operational Strathy North Wind Farm to the Connagill Substation); Strathy South and Strathy Wood Wind Farms including the existing access track upgrade.
-Data from these developments range in age but much of the information was collected between 2009 and 2013.
-Given the slow change of habitats, particularly those of the upland environment, this information was determined to still be relevant to the assessment for the Proposed Development. - 1.1.3 Despite the extent of existing data that has been collected in the area further survey work has been completed, which has sought to: - Ensure that previous data collected remained relevant through ground truthing habitats previously identified in proximity to the Proposed Development (completed in 2022). - Ensure full coverage of the Proposed Development, including an appropriate 100 m buffer (completed in 2024). - 1.1.4 This Appendix provides a summary of the methods used, the findings of the surveys, and provides an overview of the vegetation communities present within the survey area and the associated areas that these occupy.
+The Proposed Development with relevant survey buffers is provided in Volume 2: Figure V1-7.4 Habitat Survey Area. - 1.1.2 Surveys of a large proportion of the Proposed Development and surrounding ground has previously been undertaken in association with the existing, proposed and consented developments in the area, these include: - Strathy North Wind Farm (2009); - the Strath Halladale to Dallangwell 132 kV trident 'H' wood pole OHL (connecting the operational Strathy North Wind Farm to the existing Connagill 275/132 kV substation) (2012-2013); - Strathy South Wind Farm (2011, 2012, 2019, 2024) - Strathy Wood Wind Farm (2013) including the existing access track upgrade; - Melvich Wind Energy Hub (2022) - Kirton Energy Park (2022); - the proposed Strathy Wood Grid Connection (2009, 2022); and, - the now withdrawn Armadale Wind Farm grid connection (2022). - 1.1.3 Given the slow change of habitats, particularly those of the upland environment, this information was determined to still be relevant to the assessment for the Proposed Development as agreed with NatureScot in consultation completed in 2023. - 1.1.4 Despite the extent of existing data that has been collected in the area further survey work has been completed, which has sought to: - Ensure that previous data collected remained relevant through ground truthing habitats previously identified in proximity to the Proposed Development (completed in 2022). - Ensure full coverage of the Proposed Development, including an appropriate 100 m buffer (completed in 2024). - 1.1.5 This Appendix provides a summary of the methods used, the findings of the surveys, and provides an overview of the vegetation communities present within the survey area and the associated areas that these occupy.
 Detailed descriptions of the UKHab habitats present have not been provided in this report and readers are directed to the relevant UKHab guidance V2.01 where descriptions of associated habitat characteristics and associated species are provided.
-Detailed descriptions of the National Vegetation Classification (NVC) communities identified are provided, along with how these might differ from the typical habitats (where relevant) as described in standard text and guidance, due to local pressures and influences in the local environment.
+Detailed descriptions of the NVC communities identified are provided, along with how these might differ from the typical habitats (where relevant) as described in standard text and guidance, due to local pressures and influences in the local environment.